home-automator/architecture/Architectural Decision Records/0002-esm-extensions.md

-Extension modules, and their dependencies,  will be installed like any other package modules (via NPM or Yarn) and their associated settings will included in an admin defined configuration.
+Extension modules, and their dependencies,  will be installed like any other package modules (via NPM or Yarn) and their associated settings will be included in an admin defined configuration.

 ## Impacts